island-is/island.is/handbook/technical-overview/auth/third-party-manual/postman-test.md

-# Test client with Postman
+# Test Client With Postman

 Here is a guide on how you can verify and test your client configuration using [Postman](https://www.postman.com/).